thomas0sae/koottali.app.github.io/pages/EULA.md

 content that you upload and provide (“Your Content”);
-content that members provide (“Member Content”); and content that the Emwave or Koottali Group provides (including, without limitation, database(s) and/or software) (“Our Content”).
+content that members provide (“Member Content”); and content that the Emwave or NRI Meet Group provides (including, without limitation, database(s) and/or software) (“Our Content”).
-There is certain content we can’t allow on Koottali
+There is certain content we can’t allow on NRI Meet

-We want our users to be able express themselves as much as possible and post all sorts of things on Koottali, but we have to impose restrictions on certain content which:
+We want our users to be able express themselves as much as possible and post all sorts of things on NRI Meet, but we have to impose restrictions on certain content which:

 contains language or imagery which could be deemed offensive or is likely to harass, upset, embarrass, alarm or annoy any other person (including for example and without limitation, language that could be deemed discriminatory towards an individual’s race, color, ethnicity, national origin, religion, disability, sexual orientation, gender expression, gender identity or physical appearance);